Policies

 Sexual harassment is a form of sex discrimination which involves the inappropriate introduction into the work or learning situation of sexual activities or comments that demean or otherwise diminish one’s self worth on the basis of gender or sexual preference.

-Students who feel that they are being harassed should report it to the executive director of human resources or, in the case of sexual harrassment, email title9@wvc.edu.
+Students who feel that they are being harassed should report it to the executive director of human resources or, in the case of sexual harassment, email title9@wvc.edu.
 Information on the formal complaint process is available on the WVC website or through the human resources office on the third floor of Wenatchi Hall.

 Student Records (FERPA)